kyberdrb/clean_pacman_cache_dir/README.md

                 }
                 ```

+                Doesn't work with overloaded `std::operator==` as `inline bool operator==(const Package& onePackage, const Package& anotherPackage)` - `error: no match for ‘operator==’ (operand types are ‘Package’ and ‘Package’)`

-            - comparator predicate with dereferenced comparison by `->` - delegating 'operator==' to the class in which the return type is defined.
-We're delegating comparison to the return type of the function we're sending the message to, so we need to overload `operator==` in the class that the type is defined in or that the type refers to.
+            - comparator predicate with dereferenced comparison by `->` - delegating comparison to the return type of the function we're sending the message to, so we need to overload `operator==` in the class that the type is defined in or that the type refers to.
 For the concrete implementations of overloaded `operator==` for particular types see mentioned examples in this section.

                 ```
                 // PackageComparatorPredicate.h